At least 37 dead in attack on Canadian mining convoy in Burkina Faso | DW | 06.11.2019

 Local sources said the attack began when an improvised explosive device struck a military vehicle in the convoy.
 Unidentified gunmen opened fire shortly after.

-It is the third such attack on the Montreal-based company, who runs two mines in the country, in Burkina Faso in the last 15 months.
+It is the third such attack on the Montreal-based company, which runs two mines in the West African country, in the past 15 months.
 Vehicles on their way to the mines were victims of a similar deadly attack in August last year, while a police vehicle was targeted on the same road in December.

 Jihadist violence has plagued Burkina Faso in recent years.
-The northern part of the country has served as a haven for Islamist extremist who cross the border from Mali.
+The northern part of the country has served as a haven for Islamist extremists who cross the border from Mali.
 More than 630 people in the country have died in regular attacks that include raids on villages, road mines and suicide bombings.
+Past instances of violence have been claimed by various militant groups, like al-Qaeda and the "Islamic State."

 Read more: Attacks in Burkina Faso — a simmering Islamist conflict